mmbones/myfirst/README.md

 my first to creat a repository i will write my bioinformatics workshop that started on monday

-day one
+# day one
-instalation of tools
+# instalation of tools

-installed git bash and R studio
+**installed;
+-git bash
+-Rstudio

-day two
+# day two

-introduction to git
+introduction to command line
+cd-change directory
+pwd-print work directory
+mkdir-while creating a file
+nano-

-day three
+# day three

 introduction to command line